brianoflondon/hive-nectar/docs/cli.rst

 ::

-    UNLOCK=mysecretpassword nectar-cli transfer <recipient_name> 100 STEEM
+    UNLOCK=mysecretpassword hive-nectar transfer <recipient_name> 100 STEEM

 Using a key json file
 ---------------------

-A key_file.json can be used to provide private keys to nectar-cli:
+A key_file.json can be used to provide private keys to hive-nectar:
 ::

     {